vipnama/hw-4/README.md

 14.Declare two variables, one called `firstDecimal` and one called `secondDecimal`.
 Both should have decimal values.
 Look at both of their types by holding Option and clicking the variable name.

 15.Declare a variable called `trueOrFalse` and give it a boolean value.
-Try to assign it to firstDecimal like so: firstDecimal = trueOrFalse.
+Try to assign it to `firstDecimal` like so: `firstDecimal = trueOrFalse`.
 Does it compile?
 Print a statement to the console explaining why not, and remove the line of code that will not compile.

 ### Type Inference and Required Values

 16.Declare a variable and give it a string value.
-Then try to assign it to firstDecimal.
+Then try to assign it to `firstDecimal`.
 Does it compile?
 Print a statement to the console explaining why not, and remove the line of code that will not compile.

 17.Finally, declare a variable with a whole number value.
-Then try to assign it to firstDecimal.
+Then try to assign it to `firstDecimal`.
 Why won't this compile even though both variables are numbers?
 Print a statement to the console explaining why not, and remove the line of code that will not compile.

+### Tracking Different Types

 18.You have declared a number of constants and variables to keep track of fitness information.
 Declare one more variable with a boolean value called `hasMetStepGoal`.

 19.When you declared a constant for goal number of steps and a variable for current step count, you likely assigned each a value in the thousands.
 This can be difficult to read.
 Redeclare this constant and variable and, when assigning each a value in the thousands, format the number so that it is more readable.

+### Type Inference and Required Values

 20.Declare a variable called `name` of type String, but do not give it a value.
 Print name to the console.
 Does the code compile?
 Remove any code that will not compile.

-21.Now assign a value to name, and print it to the console.
+21.Now assign a value to `name`, and print it to the console.

 22.Declare a variable called `distanceTraveled` and set it to 0.
 Do not give it an explicit type.

-23.Now assign a value of 54.3 to distanceTraveled.
+23.Now assign a value of 54.3 to `distanceTraveled`.
 Does the code compile?
-Go back and set an explicit type on distanceTraveled so the code will compile.
+Go back and set an explicit type on `distanceTraveled` so the code will compile.

 24.You decide that your fitness tracking app should show the user what percentage of his/her goal has been achieved so far today.
-Declare a variable called percentCompleted and set it to 0.
+Declare a variable called `percentCompleted` and set it to 0.
 Do not explicity assign it a type.

 25.Imagine that partway through the day a user has taken 3,467 steps out of the 10,000 step goal.
 This means he/she is 34.67% of the way to his/her goal.
-Assign 34.67 to percentCompleted.
+Assign 34.67 to `percentCompleted`.
 Does the code compile?
 Go back and explicity assign a type to percentCompleted that will allow the code to compile.

 ### Basic Arithmetic